Detlef Hoffmann: Life

 Detlef Hoffmann was born on 2 October 1940 in Hamburg.
-He studied art history and philosophy in Hamburg, Freiburg, Frankfurt am Main, Munich and Berlin.
+He studied art history and philosophy at the University of Hamburg, the University of Freiburg, Goethe University Frankfurt, LMU Munich, and the Free University of Berlin.
 He was commissioned in 1968 at the University of Freiburg by Willibald Sauerländer with a thesis on the Charlemagne frescoes of Alfred Rethel doctorate.
-From 1968 to 1971 he did research on the cultural history of playing cards.
-From 1971 to 1980 he worked at the Historical Museum Frankfurt and as a lecturer at the Frankfurt University.
+From 1968 to 1971, he did research on the cultural history of playing cards.
+From 1971 to 1980, he worked at the Historical Museum Frankfurt and as a lecturer at Goethe University Frankfurt.

-In 1981 Hoffmann received a professorship for art and design history at the Fachhochschule Hamburg, from 1982 until his retirement in 2006 he taught as a professor for art history at the University of Oldenburg.
+In 1981, Hoffmann received a professorship for art and design history at the Hamburg University of Applied Sciences, from 1982 until his retirement in 2006 he taught as a professor for art history at the University of Oldenburg.
 There, on his initiative, the master's degree in museums and exhibitions was set up.
 From 1991 to 1994 he was on leave from the Institute for Advanced Studies in the Humanities in Essen (KWI), from 1994 to 1995 to the Bielefeld Centre for Interdisciplinary Research, where he researched and taught on the culture of remembrance.
 In 2007/2008 he was a member of the expert commission for museum registration in Lower Saxony and Bremen.
 From 2006, in addition to his busy publishing and exhibition activities, he worked as a consultant for the reorientation of the Lüneburg museums.
 On 1 March 2015 he was posthumously honoured with the Medal of the Hanseatic City of Lüneburg.

-For twenty years (1984-2004) he designed and moderated public colloquia with art historians and scientists from other disciplines at the Evangelical Academy of Loccum and published a total of 19 conference volumes of the Loccum Protocols.
+For twenty years (1984-2004), he designed and moderated public colloquia with art historians and scientists from other disciplines at the Evangelical Academy of Loccum and published a total of 19 conference volumes of the Loccum Protocols.

 Hoffmann married to psychological psychotherapeutist Maria Hoffmann-Lüning in 1965, with whom he had two sons.
 He last lived in Munich and in Heidedorf Wesel.